 The dominance of Google

-To get yourself, your practice, and your providers into the local search results mix, you have to focus on Google.
+To get yourself, your practice, and your providers into the local search rankings, you have to focus on Google.
 Why?
 Because they’re the most dominant search force, by far.

-Google owns roughly 88 percent of the search engine market in the U.S., and has held at least 84 percent of search, every month, dating back to March of 2016.
+Google has roughly 88 percent of the search engine market in the U.S., according to statcounter, and has held at least 84 percent of searches every month, dating back to March of 2016.

 The power of Google is even greater on mobile devices, covering 93 percent of the search market share.
-Their volume is unparalleled: In the month of April 2020, Google processed more than 12.7 billion search queries.
+Their volume is unparalleled: In June 2021, Google processed just under 12 billion search queries.

-Google My Business is a set of tools that Google provides to help local businesses share who they are.
-This benefits the businesses, of course, but it also helps Google serve the right results to the right people, in the right geographic location.
+Google My Business – recently rebranded as Google Business Profile – is a set of tools that helps local businesses showcase who they are and what they do.
+This benefits businesses like yours, but it also helps Google serve the right results to the right people in the right geographic location.

-The more details Google has about your practice, the better chance they’ll match you with patients a) searching in your area, b) looking for your type of services, and c) asking specific healthcare questions for which you provide answers.
+The more details Google has about your practice, the better chance they’ll match you with patients who are a) searching in your area, b) looking for your type of services, and c) asking specific healthcare questions you have the answers to.

-Just like other business and healthcare listings sites, Google will share information about your practice even if you haven’t provided or confirmed it — that’s probable if a referred patient searches your practice by name.
+Just like other business and healthcare listings sites, Google will often share information about your practice even if you haven’t provided or confirmed it.
 To control what’s displayed, you have to claim your Google business listing as yours.

 Three reasons to claim your Google business listing

-- Control your own space and online presence
+- Gain control of your own space and online presence.

-- Prevent incorrect information from getting out there
+- Prevent incorrect information from confusing potential patients.

-- Improve likelihood of showing up in search results
+- Improve the likelihood of showing up in search results.

-If you’re setting up a Google business listing, simply follow these steps and you’re on your way.
+If you’re setting up a Google business listing, simply follow the following steps.

 Step 1: Go to google.com/business.
 Choose “Manage now” to get started.